chrisnoonan98675/site/xl-deploy/how-to/using-the-view-as-feature.markdown

 ![View As](images/view-as.png)

 The XL Deploy view is filtered by the read permissions of the selected user or role.
 When you are in the *View As* mode, you still have the admin permissions.

+**Important:**
+* If you want to view XL Deploy as an existing LDAP user, the LDAP user will not listed for autocompletion in the drop down list.
+* If you try to view as another SSO user, a message will inform you that the user could not be found because roles cannot be queried for other SSO users.